filipgodlewski/dotfiles/README.md

 ## About

-First of all, instructions below are prepared for MacOS, as this is my daily work machine.
+Instructions below are prepared for macOS, as this is my daily work machine.
 Follow the instructions if that fits your needs.

-### install
+### Install

 **!!IMPORTANT!!**